Peanut Butter Fingers

 What is your favorite way to prepare oatmeal?
 Any tips or tricks for making it more filling?

-I like to add healthy fats (usually in the for of peanut butter or almond butter) in addition to some kind of protein punch to my oats.
+I like to add healthy fats (usually in the for of peanut butter or almond butter) in addition to some kind of punch of protein from egg whites, protein powder or cottage cheese to my oats.
 That definitely makes them more satisfying!

 Be sure to follow PBFingers on Instagram and Facebook!